mmmmmaaaaaxxxxx/Chess-Datapack/README.md

 # Chess-Datapack
-Its chess, what can I say?
+I added chess in minecraft, what more is there to say?